 Writing decades later, Willard Havemeier recalled of Milligan: “She had a great smile and loved to dance to swing music.”
 Milligan was good friends with fellow nurses Annie P. Barone (Hagerty) and Ina Bean (Carey); the three of them appear frequently together in Milligan’s photo album from the war.

 Milligan married Maine Hills, Jr. (1917–2004) on April 30, 1948.
 Their marriage lasted almost 57 years, until Maine’s death.
 The couple raised four sons and a daughter.
-Her son told me that his mother a public health nurse in Waldo County, Maine.
+One of their sons told me that his mother was a public health nurse in Waldo County, Maine.
 She died at the Augusta Veteran’s Home, aged 92.

 Rita G. Moore (Rita G. Harold), N-723542 (October 13, 1915 – March 29, 1971)